-This watch has been lightly used and well cared for and after a close inspection, the case has simply required a careful clean and a gentle polish to bring it back to its current, almost as new condition.
-There are no flaws or marks visible to the naked eye.
+This watch has been lightly used and well cared for therefore after a close inspection, the case has simply required a careful clean and a gentle polish to bring it back to its current, almost as new condition with no flaws or marks visible to the naked eye.

 As ever, our standard advice applies: Vintage watches should be kept clean and dry at all times.

-The rare Omega Cal.284, 17 Jewels movement forms part of the Omega 30mm series first released in 1939, which was so successful it remained in production until 1963.
-It became famous for winning first prize ‘for Precision’ i.e. accuracy and reliability, at the Kew Observatory trials in 1946 and went on to win back to back 1st prizes at the worlds most competitive trials in Geneva and Neuchâtel throughout 1947-1951.
+The rare Omega Cal.284, 17 Jewel movement forms part of the Omega 30mm series first released in 1939, which was so successful it remained in production until 1963.
+It became famous for winning first prize for Precision i.e. accuracy and reliability, at the Kew Observatory trials in 1946 and went on to win back to back 1st prizes at the worlds most competitive trials in Geneva and Neuchâtel throughout 1947-1951.
 It not only beat all comers, including Patek Philippe, but also relegated Omega’s own Tourbillon movement to second place!
-The continued success of this calibre was due to its precision and resistance over time, its easy regulation, the simplicity and logic design of the movement that made it a favourite of watchmakers.
+The continued success of this calibre was due to its precision and resistance over time, its easy regulation and the simplicity and logic design of the movement that made it a favourite of watchmakers.

 Although part of the Omega 30mm series of movements, the Calibre 284 is seldom seen compared to many of its brethren, making it more sought after.

 As can be seen, this beryllium-bronze movement looks spectacularly pristine having been well cared for and properly maintained.
-It is all signed correctly and as expected, Omega, Swiss, 17 Jewels with the Calibre number 284 and with the serial number 15567191 dating the manufacture of the watch to 1957.
+It is all signed correctly and as expected; ‘Omega’, ‘Swiss’, and ‘17 Jewels’ with the Calibre number 284 and the serial number 15567191, dating the manufacture of the watch to 1957.

 *Please note, our 12 months’ warranty is only applicable if the full list price is paid.